-If a pterygium is small, your optometrist may prescribe lubricants or a mild eye drop to temporarily reduce swelling and redness.
+If a pterygium is small, your eye doctor (Optician) may prescribe lubricants or a mild eye drop to temporarily reduce swelling and redness.

 Even when there is no effect on vision, some people are bothered by the cosmetic appearance.
 Surgery may be warranted for both visual and cosmetic reasons.

-If pterygium surgery is required, several surgical techniques are available -an ophthalmologist who performs the procedure will determine the best technique for your specific needs.
+If pterygium surgery is required, several surgical techniques are available.
+Your ophthalmologist who performs the procedure will determine the best technique for your specific needs.

 Surgery for pterygium removal usually lasts no longer than 30 minutes, after which you likely will need to wear an eye patch for protection for a day or two.
 You should be able to return to work or normal activities the next day.